IvaylaN/Final-Project-Automation-course/README.md

 8. Verify that the image is visible
 9. Submit a photo and check the number of posts

-Delete old post (Prerequisites: there is only one picture in All posts)
+Test 2 - Delete old post (Prerequisites: there is only one picture in All posts)
 1. Load ISkillo website and login
 2. Go to profile page
 3. Click All posts